mahmoud/sedimental/entries/designing_a_version.md

 neutral, with practical advantages to boot.

-As application developers adding functionality, evaluating a new library is the most recent release date.
+As application developers adding functionality, evaluating a new library means ascertaining maintenance status, usually by looking at the most recent release date.
 CalVer puts us in the ballpark right away.
 As maintainers depending on many libraries, calendar versioning allows us to look at the dependency list and quickly ascertain which libraries are good candidates for updating.
 CalVer even lets us take that a step further, with date-based deprecation.

 Many might not realize it, but the oh-so ubiquitous [Ubuntu][ubuntu] is in fact calendar versioned.
 For example, version 15.04 came out in